Links used in this post are affiliate links. I may receive compensation if you purchase through one of these links.

 I've talked many times about using a whole chicken or a roast over multiple meals, but the same thing goes for our produce.
 My family can't eat an entire cabbage in one sitting, so if I buy a cabbage for a side dish, I know I need to plan another meal to use the rest of it later in the week like in my beef and cabbage skillet.
 If I don't, you can guarantee the cabbage will not get used and will end up wasted.
 A little planning goes a long way in planning double duty for our veggies.

 Buy only what you need

-Again, this goes back to planning, but don’t get sucked into the trap of over-buying and then wasting.
-I always have my staples on hand (carrots, white and sweet potatoes, onions, greens, and celery) and then beyond that I choose just a few extras that I will be using that week in meals like Brussels sprouts, cabbage, green beans, peppers, cauliflower, broccoli, squashes, etc. Make sure you have a plan for what you are buying.
+Again, this goes back to planning, but don't get sucked into the trap of over-buying and then wasting.
+I always have my staple vegetables on hand (carrots, white and sweet potatoes, onions, greens, and celery) and then beyond that I choose just a few extras that I will be using that week in meals like Brussels sprouts, cabbage, green beans, peppers, cauliflower, broccoli, squashes, etc. Make sure you have a plan for what you are buying.
 The exception is the longer lasting veggies like potatoes, onions, carrots, etc. They can last several weeks and are versatile enough they can be used for many meals.

 Use in the right order

 Knowing which produce items go bad quickly helps me prioritize when to use what.
 Root vegetables can last a lot longer than salad greens.
 I buy a huge bag of carrots because they will last several weeks in the fridge, while I tend to buy smaller portions of peppers, cucumbers, and greens.
 Using the veggies that spoil faster in the beginning of the week while leaning on longer lasting vegetables and frozen later in the week is a great way to reduce the chances of wasting your while still keeping your produce intake up.